manojb1212/Anomaly-Detection/README.md

 # Anomaly-Detection

+Note :  Please download the word document for clear documentation.

 Unfortunately, there is no clear cut definition for an Anomaly.
 In simple words, anomalies are the observations that do not match with a well characterized normal behaviour/pattern.
 Sometimes anomalies are also called as Outliers in a dataset.